Minnesota Department of Transportation

 Click image for larger version

 There were eight concepts screened in step 1.
 Four of these initial concepts were removed after the first screening for not meeting the project criteria.
-The Step 2 analysis looked at the remaining 4 build alternatives, which included the option of doing nothing also known as the “no-build” concept.
+The Step 2 analysis looked at the remaining 4 build alternatives, which were included the option of doing nothing also known as the “no-build” concept.
 The results of the Step 2 analysis, which were presented to the public in 2022, indicated that there was not adequate information at that level of design to differentiate among the four remaining build alternatives to justify eliminating any of them.
 Therefore, all four build alternatives considered in Step 2 were carried forward for further evaluation in to Step 3.
 In Step 3, the “no-build” and three build alternatives were evaluated in greater detail.
-The project team is now finished with the more extensive step 3 study, where we have taken a refined assessment of the three alignments.
+The project team completed with the more extensive step 3 study, where we have taken a refined assessment of the three alignments, and identified a recommended alignment, concept B.

 Build alternative B, existing alignment